davidfstr/Uhuru/README.md

 <img src="README/screenshot.png" />

-Uhuru is named after the original Shahili word that inspired the name of [Uhura] from the original Star Trek series, a famous translator.
+Uhuru is named after the original Swahili word that inspired the name of [Uhura] from the original Star Trek series, a famous translator.
 Since "uhuru" ends in -ru, it reminds me of a る-verb.